What is a Quality Views Analysis?

 Designing for quality views involves consideration of building orientation and site design, facade, and interior layout.
 In particular, Healthcare projects may be required to rethink the fundamental building typology.
 Integrated design enables project teams to identify potential compromises.

 Building occupants who can visually connect with outdoor environments while performing everyday tasks experience greater satisfaction, attentiveness, and productivity.
 Workers seated at computers, who often develop eye strain or dry eyes from looking at their screens for extended periods without a break, find relief in attractive distance views.
 In healthcare facilities, providing patients with views and access to nature can shorten hospital stays and reduce stress, depression, and the use of pain medication.
-Views to the outdoors also connect the occupants with natural environmental cues, such as diurnal changes from light to dark and the changes in light from season to season, which are important for maintaining natural circadian rhythms.
+Views of the outdoors also connect the occupants with natural environmental cues, such as diurnal changes from light to dark and the changes in light from season to season, which is important for maintaining natural circadian rhythms.
 Disruption of these rhythms can lead to long-term health care problems, including mental disorders.

 Is this analysis LEED Compliant?